Errors

 APPROVAL_REQUIRED | 403 | Project has requires_approval: true and you tried to schedule or publish a container that isn't approved. | After approval | Approve the container via POST /v1/content/:containerId/approve or flip the project policy. |

 CONTENT_REJECTED | 409 | Tried to schedule or publish a container whose approval_status is rejected.
-Rejected content can't be promoted — approval is a one-way gate once refused. | No | Call POST /v1/content/:containerId/regenerate with a revised brief, or create a fresh container. |
+Rejected content can't be promoted - approval is a one-way gate once refused. | No | Call POST /v1/projects/:projectId/content again with a fresh hook to produce a new container. |

-RETURN_URL_NOT_ALLOWED | 400 | OAuth returnUrl not on your key's allowlist. | No | Add the URL via ladmin, then create a fresh OAuth URL. |
+RETURN_URL_NOT_ALLOWED | 403 | OAuth returnUrl not on your key's allowlist. details.returnUrl and details.host (when the URL parsed) echo what you sent so you can confirm what was tested. | No | Add the URL to your allowed return URLs, then create a fresh OAuth URL.
+Contact your Layers account manager to update the key. |

 KILL_SWITCH | 503 | Your key, your org, or the whole partner API has been flipped off. details.scope is one of key, organization, global. | Only on global after we un-flip | For key / organization, contact us.
 For global, wait and retry. |

-MODERATION_BLOCKED | 422 | Our safety layer refused to ship the generated asset. | Regenerate | Adjust the brief and regenerate.
+MODERATION_BLOCKED | 422 | Our safety layer refused to ship the generated asset. | New call | Try again with a different hook.
 Don't loop. |

 CREDENTIAL_INVALID | 422 | The platform credential we need expired or was revoked. details.platform + details.socialAccountId tell you what to reconnect. | After reconnect | Create a reauth URL and push the user through it. |